AmarUstavdic/AmarUstavdic/README.md

-# 👋 Hello, I'm [Amar Ustavdić]!
+# 👋 Hello, I'm Amar Ustavdić!

 Welcome to my coding playground!
 I'm a second-year computer science student with an insatiable curiosity and a love for experimenting with code.
 Embracing the challenge, I believe that shooting oneself in the leg a few times is the best way to expand our understanding and learn something new.

 ## 💻 About Me
 - 🎓 Currently in my second year of computer science studies.